Wilkes-Jahleel-Martinez-Fleming/GladiatorArena/README.md

 Bugs to fix. handle vicotry more gracefully when one player is not attacking. creating a lobby got double 8080 display do the defense to potion logic.

+04212025
+update when there is more than one player. on the PollgameState Function.